Madagascar green pigeon

-The Madagascar green pigeon (Treron australis) is a species of bird in the family Columbidae.
-It is found in Madagascar, Comoros, and Mayotte.
+The Madagascar green pigeon or Madagascan green pigeon (Treron australis) is a species of bird in the family Columbidae.
+It is endemic to Madagascar.
 The taxon griveaudi, by most authorities considered a subspecies of the Madagascan green pigeon, is sometimes considered a separate species, the Comoros green pigeon (Treron comorensis).
 Its natural habitats are subtropical or tropical dry forest and subtropical or tropical moist lowland forest.